Soft Coated Wheaten Terrier VS Bull Terrier

 Size and Appearance

 The Soft Coated Wheaten Terrier is a medium-sized dog weighing 30–40 pounds and standing 17–19 inches tall.
-In comparison, the Bull Terrier is medium-sized at 50–70 pounds and 21–22 inches.
-This size difference is an important factor for families considering space requirements and physical handling.
+The Bull Terrier is medium-sized at 50–70 pounds and 21–22 inches.
+Their similar size means comparable space and feeding requirements.

 Temperament